Incenteev/async-amazon-incentives/README.md

 ## Reporting an issue or a feature request

-Issues and feature requests are tracked in the [Github issue tracker](https://github.com/Incenteev/async-amazon-incentives/issues).
+Issues and feature requests are tracked in the [GitHub issue tracker](https://github.com/Incenteev/async-amazon-incentives/issues).